Theratyping

 In December 2020, the FDA used theratyping data from Vertex Pharmaceuticals to expand approval of three CFTR modulators to include additional people with CF who have certain rare mutations.
 The approval enabled more than 600 individuals with CF who were not previously eligible for modulators to access drugs that treat the underlying cause of their disease for the first time.

-In addition to this testing, the Foundation also is funding theratyping testing at Cincinnati Children’s Hospital Medical Center on nasal cells from people with CF who don't currently qualify for a modulator.
-The results are shared with treating physicians and can be used for discussions with public and private insurers about prescribing modulators off-label.
+The Foundation is funding theratyping testing at Cincinnati Children’s Hospital Medical Center on nasal cells from people with CF in the U.S. who don't currently qualify for a modulator.
+Eligible individuals should carry at least one CFTR mutation expected to make a full-length CFTR protein, because nonsense, frameshift, and many splice mutations will not respond to CFTR modulators.
+The results will be shared with the individual’s CF care team and can be used for discussions with public and private insurers about prescribing modulators off-label.
+For more information on testing and candidacy for referral, contact John Brewington, MD, at john.brewington@cchmc.org.

 Share this article